Bounds on the game isolation number and exact values for paths and cycles: Graphs that attain the 1/2-bound

 \section{Graphs that attain the 1/2-bound}

-Bre\v sar et al.~\cite[Theorem 3.2]{bdj-2024} proved that the game isolation number of a graph is at most one-half its order.
+It was proved by~\cite{bdj-2024} that the game isolation number of a graph is at most one-half its order.
 We characterize the graphs achieving equality in this upper bound on the game isolation number.
 For this purpose, we follow the proof technique employed in~\cite{bdj-2024}, with the modification that we adopt a greedy strategy for Dominator.

 For completeness, we include the key strategy of the proof in~\cite{bdj-2024}.
 During the course of the game, when $S$ is the set of selected vertices, a vertex $v$ is considered \emph{marked} if $v \in N_G[S]$ or if all neighbors of $v$ are in $N_G[S]$.
 Note that a marked vertex may or may not be playable and a vertex is not playable if and only if its entire closed neighborhood is marked.